nicosalm/salm.dev/src/writing/cs-data-science-done-right/index.md

 [^1]: Strategic level focuses on high-level business goals and long-term impact (e.g., "This model increased customer retention by 15%").
 Tactical level focuses on specific technical implementations and immediate deliverables (e.g., "Built a feature engineering pipeline that reduced processing time by 40%").

-## For Readers: Probabilistic Machine Learning

-If you are a reader looking for a tome to study and study well, look no further than <a href="https://www.goodreads.com/book/show/58064710-probabilistic-machine-learning" target="_blank">*Probabilistic Machine Learning: An Introduction*</a>.[^2] The book covers foundations (probability, statistics, linear algebra), linear models, deep neural networks, nonparametric methods, and advanced topics like clustering and recommender systems.
-This book takes *time* and I'm hardly done, but I've done a ton of research online and this is the best book out there right now.
-Murphy also has a second volume, *Probabilistic Machine Learning: Advanced Topics*,[^3] which dives into cutting-edge research areas like variational inference, generative models (VAEs, GANs, diffusion models), reinforcement learning, and causal inference.

-If you've looked around for similar texts, you've probably heard of <abbr title="Introduction to Statistical Learning">ISL</abbr> and <abbr title="Elements of Statistical Learning">ESL</abbr>.
-The *Introduction to Statistical Learning*[^4] and *Elements of Statistical Learning*[^5] are the classic statistics-focused texts that most people recommend.
-The <abbr title="Probabilistic Machine Learning">PML</abbr> is for computer scientists what this pair of books is for statisticians---two sides of the same coin.
-It's worth mentioning the PML is more up to date and approaches machine learning from a more algorithmic, computational perspective rather than the statistical inference focus of ISL/ESL.

-[^2]: Murphy, Kevin P. *Probabilistic Machine Learning: An Introduction*.
-MIT Press, 2022.
-[^3]: Murphy, Kevin P. *Probabilistic Machine Learning: Advanced Topics*.
-MIT Press, 2023.
-[^4]: James, Gareth, et al. *An Introduction to Statistical Learning*.
-Springer, 2021.
-[^5]: Hastie, Trevor, et al. *The Elements of Statistical Learning*.
-Springer, 2009.

 ## Comparing Math, Stats, and DS for CS Majors

 They say a picture is worth a thousand words: